Timothy Light: Professional career

 Light's academic career began at the Chinese University of Hong Kong, where he held several teaching and administrative positions from 1960 to 1971.
 He was a faculty member and director of the East Asia Study Center at the University of Arizona between 1974 and 1980.

 Light was a professor and chairperson of the Department of East Asian Languages and Literature at Ohio State University from 1980 to 1986, when he was named provost and professor of linguistics and Asian studies at Kalamazoo College.
 He went on to serve as acting president at Kalamazoo College in 1989–90, and then served for a year as president of Middlebury College before coming to Western Michigan University to serve as provost.
 He stepped down from that post in 2000 to pursue his academic work.

 Light is currently a Professor Emeritus of Chinese Religion at Western Michigan University.

-Political Involvement
+Political involvement

-Light has contributed money to Democratic candidates and causes including $75,000 to Michigan State Representative Robert Jones' PAC.
+Light has contributed funds to Democratic candidates and causes including $75,000 to Michigan State Representative Robert Jones' PAC.